 The government of Uganda's works and transport sector budget constitutes 14.9% of the national budget.
 The road development sector reveals that UNRA takes 64.73% of the road development fund (URF, Physical and Financial performance report, 2011-2012).
 The attainment of the UNRA mandate largely depends on generation of performance reports and reviews to account to the stakeholders, and fostering learning through participatory evaluations and documenting lessons learnt (UNRA Corporate strategic plan, 2011-2015).
-This means that the failure to learn by utilizing the knowledge gained from evaluation in the development of the road construction projects will lead to huge adverse effects not only on budget performance but also road service delivery or value for money in the road sector which is critical economic growth and development.
-It was necessary that expanded empirical studies are carried out to inform management on how they can use the results for evaluation for organisational learning to enhance the achievement of its mandate of developing and maintaining of 20,000km of the national road network.
+This means that the failure to learn by utilizing the knowledge gained from evaluation in the development of the road construction projects will continuously lead to huge adverse effects not only on budget performance but also road service delivery or value for money in the road sector which is critical economic growth and development.
+It was necessary that expanded empirical studies are carried out to inform management on how they can use the results for evaluation for organizational learning to enhance the achievement of its mandate of developing and maintaining of 20,000km of the national road network.

 1.10.
-Significance of the study
+Significance of the Study.

-The study will be useful in the following ways:
+The study may be useful in the following ways:

-To the management of UNRA, the study helps generate empirical information on the projects evaluation and organisational learning which may be used to strengthen project evaluation and organisational learning policy in the authority.
+To the management of UNRA, the study helps generate empirical information on the projects evaluation and organizational learning that may be used to strengthen project evaluation and organizational learning policy in the authority.

-To the academia, the study helps cover literature gaps on the extent to which projects evaluation influence organisational learning in the construction sector of a developing country like Uganda.
+To the academia, the study helps cover literature gaps on the extent to which projects evaluation influence organizational learning in the construction sector of a developing country like Uganda.
 By so doing, the study helps to link M& E theory to practice in the construction sector.

 1.11.
-Operational definition of terms and concepts
+Operational Definition of Terms and Concepts.